JSTOR-Labs/plant-humanities/Banana.md

 <var data-image id="Musa by Ehret" title="Banana plant (Musa species):flowering and fruiting plant with stolons and separate floral segments and sectioned fruit, also a description of the plant's growth, anatomical labels and a scale bar.
 Etching by G. D. Ehret, c.
 1742" data-url="https://iiif.wellcomecollection.org/image/V0043033.jpg/full/2048%2C/0/default.jpg" data-region=""></var>

 ### Bananas, the First GMO?
 Bananas are herbaceous plants, not trees, and while they resemble palms, they are not related.
 When the plant matures, it begins to form a large inflorescence, which produces both male and female flowers.
 As the inflorescence grows, a softball-size magenta bud (or _spathe_) forms at the end, weighing down the branched .
 Petal-like bracts grow between the overlapping scales surrounding the bud.
 These fall away to reveal clusters of female (_pistillate_) flowers.
 Oblong fruit emerge from the base of the flowers.
-While the spadix droops under the weight of the _spathe_, the male bud, the tips of the fruit grow towards the sun, giving bananas their distinctive curved shape.
+While the spadix continues to grow and droops under the weight of the _spathe_ (the male bud), the tips of the fruit grow towards the sun, giving bananas their distinctive curved shape.
 <var data-primary="image"></var>
 <var data-image id="Banana Diagram" title="Parts of the Banana Plant" data-url="https://www.brainkart.com/media/extra2/WjWoeWF.jpg" data-region=""></var>